5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 Where: 3 Tambon Mae Yao, Mueang Chiang Rai District, Chiang Rai

-In the heart of Chiang Rai sits Wat Phra Kaew, a significant temple steeped in a rich history that dates back to the 15th century.
+Wat Phra Kaew, a significant temple steeped in a rich history that dates back to the 15th century, sits in the heart of Chiang Rai.
 It was here that the Emerald Buddha, Thailand’s most cherished religious artifact, was originally discovered.

-While the Emerald Buddha now resides in Wat Phra Kaew in Bangkok, a replica has been thoughtfully placed in the original setting, making Wat Phra Kaew in Chiang Rai a truly authentic historical destination for visitors.
+The Emerald Buddha now resides in Wat Phra Kaew in Bangkok, but a replica has been thoughtfully placed in the original setting.
+This makes Wat Phra Kaew in Chiang Rai a truly authentic historical destination for visitors.

 Where: 19 หมู่ที่ 1 Trairat Rd, Wiang, Mueang Chiang Rai